-Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 2, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 2, part of Learning Lightroom 6 and Lightroom Classic CC.

 - In the last movie, I started showing you how to import photos from a camera's memory card into Lightroom.
 Here in Lightroom's import dialogue, I covered choosing the import method and setting the destination for the photos that Lightroom is going to copy from your memory card into your computer or onto a drive.
 In this case, I'm importing just these four photos that I shot on the same day and importing them to this custom subfolder that I created in the last movie.
 In this movie, I'll go over some other options to be aware of when you're importing photos from a camera's memory card.

 I'll scroll up to the top of the column on the right of the import dialogue box, and here, in the file handling panel, all the actions are the same as when you're importing photos from a drive.
 The subject that I covered in an earlier movie about importing photos from a drive, so I won't repeat all that, but there is one thing that I do differently in this panel when I'm importing a new shoot from my camera's memory card.
 And that is, to make a second copy and navigate to a separate drive that I've attached to this computer.
 I consider that my archive drive, so I'm going to check Make a Second Copy To.